Home » Skin Care » Facial Skin Care » Acne Control

 • Thankfully, many acne skin care products are available to help us deal with this most common and most troublesome skin care issue

 Whether you’re a teenager facing outbreaks or you’re an adult trying to deal with bouts of acne, understanding the causes of these annoying blemishes can help you understand how best to fight back.
-Sadly, there are many myths about acne and this misinformation can sometimes prevent from choosing the best treatments and preventative measures.
+Sadly, there are many myths about acne and this misinformation can sometimes prevent people from choosing the best treatments and preventative measures.

 Understand the Structure of Acne

 To understand your acne outbreak, you should first become familiar with the anatomy of acne and the different types of blemishes you might encounter.
-First, you need to understand a little bit about the geography of your skin.
+First, you to understand a little bit about the geography of your skin.
 Each strand of hair on your body comes from a follicle.
 These follicles are what we sometimes refer to as pores.
 Inside each of these pores are glands known as the sebaceous glands which produce oil called sebum.
 The oil moves out of the follicle and onto the skin.

 In some cases, the pore can get blocked.
 This can happen because of dirt, debris, cosmetics, dead skin cells, and even excessive oil.
 When this happens, the oil can’t reach the surface of the skin and builds up within the follicle.
 This is a good breeding ground for bacteria which begins to grow in the blocked pore.